Manpack VHF-L transceiver

 10.7 MHz signal from a crystal oscillator.
 The advantage of using

-10.7 MHz is that the crystal reference of the receiver can be used
+10.7 MHz is that the crystal reference of the receiver can also be used

 for selecting the desired transmission frequency.